Adding custom data

 File Attachments

-Binary files (attachments) can also be added to the report right before it is being sent.
-The attachment will be available for download right from the issue viewer.
+Binary files (attachments) can also be added to the report right before it is sent.
+The attachment will be available for download directly from the issue viewer.
 Currently both the amount of attachments and their size is limited.
 Max of 3 attachments, 3MB each (size increased from 1MB starting from v3.4.0).

 !Objective-C